graphery/graphery/svg/README.md

 ## Introduction

-**Graphery SVG** (**gySVG**) is a tiny, fast, and powerful library to simplify the construction and manipulation of SVG graphs from Javascript.
+**Graphery SVG** (**gySVG**) is a powerful library to simplify the construction and manipulation of SVG graphics from Javascript.

--   **Tiny**: the minimized library size is less than 3 KB, and this value can be reduced to 1.5 KB with gzip.
+-   **Simple**: the API is very close to the SVG structure.
+It is straightforward to use.
+If you know the SVG format, you know Graphery SVG API.
+If you learn Graphery API, you learn SVG format.

--   **Fast**: benchmarking with the excellent SVG.JS library is very good.
-For the same process, gySVG takes 20ms and SVG.js more than 40ms.
+-   **Fast**: the performance in comparison with other libraries is excellent.
+For the same process, Graphery SVG takes 50% of the time than others.

+-   **Tiny**: the minimized size of the library is &lt;5KB uncompressed and &lt;3KB gzipped.
+No external dependencies, all in one.

--   **Powerful**: you can use all attributes, properties, and methods of SVG versions 1.0, 1.1, and 2.0.
-The API is straightforward and very close to the SVG structure.
+-   **Powerful**: can use all attributes, properties, and methods of SVG 1.0, 1.1, and 2.0 versions.
+In addition, you can use the DOM properties and methods.
+You can extend the core features with plugins.

 ### Goal: reduce code complexity

-**Why** a new SVG library?
-In the Graphery projects, we have intensively created and manipulated SVG graphics from Javascript.
+Why a new SVG library?
+We have intensively created and manipulated SVG graphics from Javascript in our projects.
 After evaluating all SVG libraries, we were aware of the need to build a new library much smaller, faster, and closer to the SVG format.
-The result is gySVG, a simple library that provides an easy way to work with SVG without penalizing the project performance or size.
+The result is Graphery SVG, a simple library that provides an easy way to work with SVG without penalizing the project performance or size.

 The Javascript source code for creating and manipulating SVG elements tends to grow and becomes challenging to understand and maintain code.
 Creating a simple SVG requires many lines of code